SixArm/unix-shell-script-kit/README.md

 ### OS File

-OS File: Some system file (e.g. /etc/passwd, /var/run/utx.active, etc.) does not exist, cannot be opened, or has some sort of error (e.g. syntax error).
+An operating system file (e.g. /etc/passwd) does not exist, or cannot be opened, or has some sort of error (e.g. syntax error).

 ```sh
 EXIT_OSFILE=72